InnerSourceCommons/InnerSourceLearningPath/product/05-shared-ownership.md

 "If everyone owns it, nobody is accountable."
 Traditional organisations perfer to have a single point of contact in case of issues.
-On the other hand allowing simply everyone to make changes surely will reuslt in a mess that can no longer be maintained.
+On the other hand allowing simply everyone to make changes surely will result in a mess that can no longer be maintained.

 Based on that observation each InnerSource project has a dedicated team of Trusted Committers.
 Interest in maintaining an InnerSource project often is motivated by enlightened self interest: A team understanding that they themselves need the InnerSource project to fullfill their customers' needs and understanding that opening the project up for contributions can spread the workload to move the project forward.